DEV3L/ai-code-summary/ai-code-summary.md

 fixture-parentheses = false
 mark-parentheses = false
 ```

 ## gitignore_pathspec.py

 ### Summary

-This Python code provides functionality to load `.gitignore` patterns from a specified directory and its subdirectories, while excluding certain directories.
-It consists of three main parts:
+This code provides functionality to locate and read `.gitignore` files within a given directory, excluding specified subdirectories, and then aggregates all patterns from these files into a `pathspec.PathSpec` object.
+The key components are:

-1. **_find_gitignore_files function**:
-   - Recursively searches a given directory for `.gitignore` files, while excluding specified directories.
+1. **\_find_gitignore_files**: Recursively searches for `.gitignore` files in a given directory, excluding specified directories.
-   - Returns a list of paths to the found `.gitignore` files.

-2. **_read_patterns_from_file function**:
-   - Reads and returns the patterns from a specified `.gitignore` file.
+2. **\_read_patterns_from_file**: Reads and returns patterns from a specified `.gitignore` file.

-3. **load_gitignore_patterns function**:
-   - Uses the above two functions to find and combine all patterns from the found `.gitignore` files.
-   - Logs the process and returns a `PathSpec` object containing all the loaded patterns.
+3. **load_gitignore_patterns**: Combines functionalities of the two helper functions to load all `.gitignore` patterns from the directory and returns them as a `pathspec.PathSpec` object.
+Logs the process of loading the patterns.

-Default directories to exclude (`.venv` and `.pytest_cache`) are specified in `_IGNORE_DIRS`.
-The `loguru` library is used for logging, and `pathspec` is used to handle the pattern matching.

 ```py
 from functools import reduce